Mankind-Technologies/ai-agent-patterns/src/site/docs/intro.md

 - [Get Started](./getting-started.md) with implementing your first pattern
 - [Browse Patterns](./patterns/overview.md) to find solutions for your use case
-- [View Examples](./examples/tool-budget-openai-ts.md) to see patterns in action
+- [View Tool Budget Pattern](./patterns/tool-budget.md) to see patterns in action